boruto-300/AmakusaFGFS/README.md

 1,Unzip this ZIPFolder
-2,Drag Unziped folder into Liveries Folder in Folder of Aircraft.
+2,Drag and drop Unziped folder into Liveries Folder in Folder of Aircraft.